 I believe that depression is a medical condition that can be managed just like diabetes.
 If you suffer from depression, you have to take responsibility for doing what you can to manage it.
 I believe this is a lifelong commitment that you must make, and the relationship between depression and exercise suggests that this is one great place to start.

-Many of us have issues of shame and inadequacy about our appearance and exercise may be tied to these issues for us.
-Exercise, as part of a plan for your mental health, needs to be free from the cycle of self deprecating thoughts around our body image, and the the self criticism that often fuel our thoughts.
-It must be tied to our desire to be healthy and practice self compassion and kindness.
+Many of us have issues of shame and inadequacy about our appearance, and exercise may be tied to these issues for us.
+As part of a plan for your mental health, exercise needs to be free from the cycle of self-deprecating thoughts around our body image, and the self-criticism that often fuels our thoughts.
+It must be tied to our desire to be healthy and practice self-compassion and kindness.
 It can be challenging.
-Understanding the reason for exercise is mental health and physical health and not to fit into an unrealistic prescribed shape or size is important.
+Understanding the reason for exercise is mental health and physical health and not to fit into an unrealistic prescribed shape or size is essential.